Use GitHub with Cloud 66

 In addition to this, you’ll be able to define which Ruby version you’d like to deploy, as well as other framework configurations.
 You can then decide where you’d like to deploy.

 You can also determine details about your deployment, such as where to deploy the MySQL server.
 Once you hit Deploy, we’ll set up your servers and deploy your app to them.
-You’ll see exactly what’s happening at every step of the way, and once it’s done, you’ll be able to manage your stack.
+You’ll see exactly what’s happening at every step of the way, and once it’s done, you’ll be able to manage your application.

-When you push code changes to your GitHub repository, you can simply click Deploy stack now to push this code to your servers.
+When you push code changes to your GitHub repository, you can simply click Deploy application now to push this code to your servers.
 You can also set up continuous deployment by adding a Cloud 66 redeployment hook to your GitHub repository.

 Visiting the URL or IP of the server, you can see your application running.